cameronbroe/challenges/README.md

 To start the app, simply run `docker-compose up` in a terminal.
 Docker Compose will take care of the rest.
 The application will be accessible at `http://localhost:3000`

+## Run the tests!

+The test suite can also be ran in Docker Compose!

+The command to do that is:

+`docker-compose -f docker-compose.yml -f docker-compose.test.yml run app rake`

 ## Database schema

 The data is stored following this schema: